Kaelus/Rocky/README.md

 ## Abstract

 This includes both source code of the prototype Rocky and evaluation data.

-     - Software
+1.Software
   - Rocky Controller source code is included
   - Other components of Rocky Endpoint are included as executable or .deb
   - Additionally, DynamoDB is included which is used as a Connector-Cloudlet

-     - Data
+2. Data
   - Throughput measurement result (section 5.2) is in 363 bytes large file eval/throughput.csv which is in the comma separated value format
     - The first column contains the percentages of blocks present locally
     - The second and the third columns shows write throughput in KB/s to compare between the baseline NBD and Rocky implementation
     - The fourth and the fifth columns shows read throughput in KB/s to compare between the baseline NBD and Rocky implementation
   - photo contains the 4.1MB high-resolution .jpg file that can be used to perform the reduction rate measurement (section 5.3)

 See the 'Build Environment' section below for dependencies and requirements.